datarobot/dr-apps/README.md

 4. Starts a new application with the custom application image version created in the previous step.

-When this script runs successfully, `Custom application successfully created` appears in the terminal.
-You can access the application on the DataRobot Applications tab [Non EU DataRobot](https://app.datarobot.com/applications) [EU DataRobot](https://app.eu.datarobot.com/applications).
+When this script runs successfully, link to it appears in the terminal.
+Also, you can access the application on the DataRobot Applications tab [Non EU DataRobot](https://app.datarobot.com/applications) [EU DataRobot](https://app.eu.datarobot.com/applications).

 > [!IMPORTANT]